01 of 09

 The Low Down

-Deemed San Francisco’s Little Italy, North Beach is full of pizza, pasta, and lots of coffee.
-It’s also steeped in history, from the Beatniks to labor workers.Continue to 2 of 9 below.
+Deemed San Francisco’s Little Italy, North Beach is a hotbed of pizza, pasta, and loads of coffee.
+It’s also steeped in history, from the poetry-loving Beatniks of the 1950s and '60s to the infamous Barbary Coast.Continue to 2 of 9 below.

 02 of 09

 North Beach is located on the city's northeastern side, close to popular tourist neighborhoods like Fisherman's Wharf and Chinatown.
 While Columbus Avenue is its main thoroughfare, North Beach is also brimming with side-streets to explore.
 There are also ample hills to climb, a seeming prerequisite for a good portion of SF.Continue to 3 of 9 below.

 03 of 09

 San Francisco's shoreline only ran up to the corner of Taylor and Francisco Streets in the city's early days, when the area that's now North Beach was just as its name suggests.
 It wasn't until the 19th century that the remnants of boats, docks, and Gold Rush leftovers turned North Beach into an actual neighborhood, albeit one built on landfill in which historic artifacts are constantly being recovered.
 Italian immigrants populated the area in droves following SF's devastating 1906 earthquake, creating an overall neighborhood character that still remains today.
 During the 1950s, the Beat poets such as Lawrence Ferlinghetti--founder of the legendary City Lights Bookstore--Allen Ginsberg, and Jack Kerouac adopted North Beach as their own, while the years since have brought an industry of strip clubs and live music venues like Tupelo and Grant & Green Saloon.Continue to 4 of 9 below.